mwptje/mwptje.github.io/_posts/2019-08-26-kaggle-bq-exercise.md

-* The mean squared error of 2.833299 has improved compared to the previous model evaluation : 3.900408
+* The mean squared error of 3.491311 has slightly improved compared to the previous model evaluation : 3.900408
 * The r2_score has not improved: 0.10704 compared to the previous value 0.202602

 It looks like this hasn't improved the results